mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Verify that the signature on the MLSMessageContent message as described in Section {{content-authentication}}.

+* Verify that the `proposals` vector is valid as specified in {{proposal-list-validation}}.

-* Verify that all PreSharedKey proposals in the `proposals` vector have unique PreSharedKeyIDs and are available.
+* Verify that all PreSharedKey proposals in the `proposals` vector are available.

 * Generate the provisional ratchet tree and GroupContext by applying the proposals referenced in the initial Commit object, as described in {{proposals}}.
 Update